 Ladki re-unites Vyjayanthimala with her Bahar (1951) director, MV Raman, and producer from the South, AV Meiyappan.
 As with Bahar and many of her early films, it is Vyjayanthimala’s dances that are the film’s saving graces although it is unintentionally finny now to see how deliberate and obviously tacky the scenes are which lead into her dances.
 For instance, a foreign dancer in Columbo does her dance and then it is asked of the audience if anyone will challenge her.
 Of course, we know Vyjayanthimala will!
 And lo, we not only have a song and dance with complete costumes and amicably designed sets with Vyjayanthimala mouthing the wonders of India but during the course of the song, we have two Vyjayanthimalas dancing simultaneously, one playing a male role!
 Of course, the foreign dancer beats a hasty retreat.
 And if that is not enough, we have another song using this device of a male and female Vyjayanthimala right throughout and often simultaneously within the same frame, logic be damned.
 One supposes that these were regarded as highly imaginative items in their time.

-Looking at the central performances of Vyjayanthimla and Anjali Devi – As in Bahar with Vyjayanthimala and Pandari Bai, Ladki too makes no real demands on ‘feminist’ tomboy Vyjayanthimala histrionically and leaves the other actress, Anjali Devi, to play the so-called acting role, in this case the weepy, motherless girl who suffers because her father did not believe in caste differences and married a woman of low caste.
-South Indian films do have a tendency to be melodramatic but here it must be said that though melodramatic, by and large Anjali Devi acquits herself rather well as against Pandari Bai’s eye popping theatrics in the earlier Bahar.
-The heroes Bharat Bhushan and Kishore Kumar are strictly supportive appendages at best and Bhushan looks woefully out of sorts and uncomfortable on screen while Kishore Kumar does what he can, bringing the film to life with his lively antics whenever he is on screen.
+Looking at the central performances of Vyjayanthimla and Anjali Devi – as in Bahar with Vyjayanthimala and Pandari Bai, Ladki, too, makes no real demands on ‘feminist’ tomboy Vyjayanthimala histrionically and leaves the other actress, Anjali Devi, to play the so-called acting role, in this case the weepy, motherless girl who suffers because her father did not believe in caste differences and married a woman of low caste.
+South Indian films do have a tendency to be melodramatic but here it must be said that, by and large, Anjali Devi acquits herself rather well as against Pandari Bai’s eye-popping theatrics in Bahar.
+The heroes, Bharat Bhushan and Kishore Kumar, are strictly supportive appendages at best and Bhushan looks woefully out of sorts and uncomfortable on screen while Kishore Kumar does what he can, bringing the film to life with his lively antics whenever he is on screen.
 One sees his potential for zany comedy that would go on to flower fully in films like Asha (1957), Chalti ka Naam Gadi (1958) and Half Ticket (1962).
 Chittor V Nagaiah lends solid support as Kamini’s father.

 The music of the film by Dhaniram and R Sudarshanam is melodious and sweet enough, the stand out number being Geeta Dutt’s semi-classical Baat Chalat.
 Those who think the singer had a limited range and a lack of training to sing truly complex songs would have to do a strong rethink after hearing her amazing rendering of the song.
 Kishore Kumar too makes an impact with his fun solo – Shaadi…Shaadi.